Mask Art of Assam

-Mask art of Assam, Assam has a long tradition of mask making, it developed in the response to Neo–Vaisnavism, initiated by Srimanta Sankardeva in the 15th century.
-These masks were developed for it to be used in the Bhaona's (Traditional drama of Assam).
-The art of making masks was prevalent in Satras for centuries, presently the Samaguri Satra is world-famous for its mask crafts.
+Mask art of Assam is a tradition that has existed in Assam for centuries.
+It developed in response to Neo-Vaishnavism, initiated by Srimanta Sankardeva in the 16th century.
+These masks were created for use in Bhaonas (traditional drama of Assam).
+The art of mask-making was prevalent in Satras; currently, the Samaguri Satra is world-famous for its mask crafts.